-AI Stock Opportunities: Why Vistra and Vertiv Are More Than Just Big Names - YaNoticias
+AI Stock Opportunities: Why Vistra and Vertiv Are More Than Just Big Names - YANoticias

 Why Nuclear Energy?

-– Reliability and Stability: Nuclear energy provides a steady power output, essential for data centers that require 24/7 operations without the volatility associated with other renewable sources.
+– Reliability and Stability: Nuclear energy provides a steady power output, essential for data centres that require 24/7 operations without the volatility associated with other renewable sources.

 – Carbon-Free Solution: Amidst growing environmental concerns, nuclear stands out as a zero-emission energy source, making it attractive to companies seeking to lower their carbon footprint.